winitzki/scall/tutorial/programming_dhall.md

 We will now show how to implement constructors for Church-encoded data, how to perform aggregations (or "folds"), and how to do pattern matching.

-For simplicity, we now consider a Church-encoded type `C = ∀(r : Type) → (F r → r) → r` defined via a structure functor `F`.
+For simplicity, we now consider a Church-encoded type `C = ∀(r : Type) → (F r → r) → r` defined via a pattern functor `F`.
 Later we will see that the same techniques work for Church-encoded type constructors and other more complicated types.

-An important requirement is that the structure functor `F` should be a _covariant_ type constructor.
+An important requirement is that the pattern functor `F` should be a _covariant_ type constructor.
 If this is not so, Church encoding will not work as expected.

 We will assume that `F` has a known and lawful `fmap` method that we denote by `fmapF`.